 The consortium comprises partners from France, Italy, Malta, Finland, Latvia and Slovenia.

-This is a five year project, the first three years of which focuses on the exchange of experiences and the preparation of a subsequent action plan with the final two years spent on implementing the action plan and achieving policy change.
+This is a five year project, the first three years of which (Phase 1) related to the exchange of experiences and the preparation of a subsequent action plan with the final two years (Phase 2) directed towards implementing the action plan and achieving policy change.
+The project is currently approaching the end of Phase 2 (i.e. June 2021) and has focused on implementing the project action plan with a view to influencing future policy development.

 The Destination SME’s Project is co-financed from the European Union by the European Regional Development Fund (ERDF) through the Interreg Europe Programme.

-More information can be found on the project website - http://www.interregeurope.eu/destinationsmes/
+More information can be found on the project website - interregeurope.eu

 “elighthouse” is an EU project, which is co-financed by the European Regional Development Fund (ERDF) through the Northern Periphery & Arctic (NPA) Programme 2014-2020.